-Here are the best business bank accounts for Canadian small businesses based on their monthly costs so you can compare and decide which is the best bank for small business.
+Here are the best business bank accounts for Canadian small businesses—based on their monthly costs—so you can compare and decide which is the best bank for you.

 Business Bank Accounts for Low-Volume Businesses